 - The fee is waived if the child is a *Summit or Ascent level member of EarlyReturns®.

-This fee is not included in the ticket cost and is due when the child is checked in at the airport.
-The fee may also be paid in advance by calling Frontier Reservations at 800-432-1FLY (1359).
+This fee is not included in the ticket cost and may be paid in advance by calling Frontier Reservations at 800-432-1FLY (1359).
+If the fee is not paid in advance, it is due when the child is checked in at the airport.

 - To ensure a safe and comfortable flight, all unaccompanied minors will be seated in the last rows of the aircraft regardless of the Fare Option purchased as this allows our flight attendants to better supervise unaccompanied minor travel.